 The Company is authorized to enter into short-term arrangements with Cantor to cover any failed U.S. Treasury securities transactions and to share equally any net income resulting from such transactions, as well as any similar clearing and settlement issues.
-As of December 31, 2017, the Company had not entered into any arrangements to cover any failed U.S. Treasury transactions.
+During the year ended December 31, 2018, Cantor facilitated Repurchase Agreements between the Company and Cantor in the amount of \$1.0 million for the purpose of financing fails.
+U.S. Treasury or other fixed income securities were provided to Cantor as collateral for the fair value of the Repurchase Agreement.

 To more effectively manage the Company's exposure to changes in foreign exchange rates, the Company and Cantor agreed to jointly manage the exposure.
 As a result, the Company is authorized to divide the quarterly allocation of any profit or loss relating to foreign exchange currency hedging between Cantor and the Company.
 The amount allocated to each party is based on the total net exposure for the Company and Cantor.
 The ratio of gross exposures of Cantor and the Company will be utilized to determine the shares of profit or loss allocated to each for the period.
-During the year ended December 31, 2017, the Company recognized its share of foreign exchange losses of \$2.3 million.
+During the year ended December 31, 2018, the Company recognized its share of foreign exchange losses of \$1.6 million.